vanilla-extracts/website/src/blog/services_update.md

 - *Nova* (2vCPU, 4GB of RAM), you guessed it named after the *Nova-class* starships.
 - *Yellowstone* (1vCPU, 2GB of RAM), which is backup server, named after the *Yellowstone-class* of runabouts in Star Trek.

+I have another server on Hetzner, it is only used for its sheer reliance to be online 24/7.
+- *Miranda* (2vCPU (shared), 4GB of RAM)

 *Ambassador* and *Nova* are hosted in Tours, France.
 While *Yellowstone* which is the backup server is hosted in Rennes, France.
 I have a private tunnel between the two datacentres, to connect all of these together (for node exporter, nextcloud exporter, and the backups).

+*Miranda* is hosted on the Hetzner datacentre in Helsinki, Finland.

 I run on *Ambassador*:
 - A [Git Forge](https://git.charlotte-thomas.me/) as well as a runner
-- A [conduwuit (matrix server)](https://github.com/girlbossceo/conduwuit) instance (faefox.dev)
 - An instance of [Cinny (matrix client)](https://client.faefox.dev)
 - A [NextCloud Instance](https://cloud.faefox.dev) (you can request an account by email)
 - A [service status page](https://uptime.faefox.dev)

-On Nova there are:
+On *Nova* there are:
-- A [Grafana](https://monitoring.faefox.dev), which is used to quickly see the health of my servers
+- A [Grafana/Prometheus](https://monitoring.faefox.dev), which is used to quickly see the health of my servers
 - The [SharedAgenda](https://git.charlotte-thomas.me/vanilla-extracts/SharedAgenda) API.

+And finally on *Miranda*:
+- A [conduwuit (matrix server)](https://github.com/girlbossceo/conduwuit) instance (faefox.dev)

 ## CloudFare Page {#page}
 I use CloudFare Page to run a few static websites.